 Art and Craft Events

-With this wealth of artisans in the area, Muskoka plays host to numerous cultural events.
-Established in 1980, the annual Bala Craft and Gift Fair draws hundreds of shoppers, with vendors in every type of handicraft.
-The Dockside Festival of the Arts takes place at the Gravenhurst Wharf; the Muskoka Arts and Crafts Show has attracted art lovers for over five decades; and the Huntsville Art Society frequently holds curated shows and workshops.
+With a wealth of artisans in the area, Muskoka plays host to numerous cultural events.
+Although events were significantly disrupted by the pandemic, local organizations have adapted their programming to continue promoting artists in the region.
+The Muskoka Arts and Crafts Show has attracted art lovers for over five decades and the Huntsville Art Society frequently holds curated shows and workshops.
 The Canada Summit Centre, constructed for the 2010 G8 Summit of world leaders, includes a two-floor Art Atrium which displays the work of community arts groups as well as critically acclaimed exhibits on tour from other galleries.

 In 1997, the town of Huntsville initiated a tribute to Tom Thomson and the Group of Seven painters through an outdoor gallery of mural replications of their art.
 The first Mural Festival was held in 2007, highlighted by a collaborative project encouraging participants to duplicate the brushstrokes of the masters under the supervision of the muralist.

 The Muskoka Autumn Studio Tour is proud of its role as architect of the original Canadian studio tour, presenting the district’s best artists and craftspeople.
 Guests see their techniques and gain deeper insights into the ‘work-behind-the-work’.
-The Artists of the Limberlost welcome guests to their studios in the summertime, while Gravenhurst ushers in the high season with its Spring into Summer Art Crawl.
+The Artists of the Limberlost are a collective of artists and craftspeople with studios located on Limberlost Road in the Township of Lake of Bays.
+Their work covers a broad range of media and styles.
+You’ll find nature-inspired pottery, jewellery, fiber art and clothing, driftwood and stone sculpture, paintings in many styles and media, hand-forged knives, wood-turned burl art, and rustic and fine furniture.

 Galleries and Shops